fmitech/employee-manual/index.md

 # Enter file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]
 {% endhighlight %}

 Next, you'll be asked to enter a passphrase.
-Please don't leave these blank, enter an actuall passphrase.
+Please don't leave these blank, enter an actual passphrase.

 {% highlight bash %}
 Enter passphrase (empty for no passphrase): [Type a passphrase]